Awsnaser/Real-World-Implementation-of-Docker-and-Zabbix-A-Case-Study/README.md

 Each section is worth 10 points and the exam is graded out of 40 points total.

 ## Additional Information
-Be sure to read the instructions for each section carefully and ask the instructor if you have any questions.
+Be sure to read the instructions.
 Good luck!